monzia-moodie/monzia-moodie/README.md

 diagnostics, energy-grid siting tools — and a slower, deeper reading life in **pure and applied mathematics**: the parts of the subject that feel less like tools and more like terrain.

+Underneath all of it is a deep love of **data science** — the craft of turning messy, real-world data into calibrated insight.
+I care about the whole arc: exploratory analysis, principled feature engineering, statistical inference, honest experiment design, and visualisations that tell the truth rather than flatter it.

 I care about systems that are **rigorous on the inside and useful on the outside**: calibrated, observable, honest about their uncertainty, and patient enough to be